-We've talked about the idea of taxes, now we get down to brass tacks.
+We've talked about the idea behind all taxes; here we focus on income taxes.
 How did the U.S. get an income tax to begin with?
 And whose idea was it to "soak the rich"?
 What's the highest tax rate ever paid in US history and what was the first tax rate assessed by Congress?
-The History Doctor answers these and other taxing questions in this five-minute video below.
+Which tax was actually welcomed by millionaires?
+The History Doctor answers these and other taxing questions in short video below.

 Whatever happened to "soaking the rich?"

 Why do Americans feel so overtaxed?
-There are good reasons for this, which are not necessarily Congress' fault.
-Some taxes have been skyrocketing, while federal income taxes have actually been shrinking.
+There are good reasons for this, which are not necessarily the fault of Congress.

 A third of Americans pay no income tax, but in the beginning, only the superrich paid anything at all.
-We look at why.
+We'll let you in on the history of income and estate taxation.

 Did you enjoy this post?
 Please share with a friend, and follow our Facebook page.